BUSINESS DEBT COLLECTION – EXPERIENCE THAT MATTERS! CALL US TODAY: 214-752-8800

 I do not assign your case to an associate.

-We offer very competitive pricing, with hourly charges less than $175 per hour, and specialize in working your case quickly, efficiently, and with a view toward sending you a check.
+We offer very competitive pricing, with with hourly charges from $175-$190 per hour, and specialize in working your case quickly, efficiently, and with a view toward sending you a check.
 We are able to answer questions and provide status reports to keep our clients informed.
 In addition, we do not drag matters out unnecessarily.

 We are located conveniently to the courthouses in Dallas, McKinney, and Denton Texas.
 We are open from 9-6 and offer a free initial consultation.
 Contact us today to schedule your appointment.